TrueNAS Scale Nextcloud w/ Traefik reverse proxy (https)

 3.1.
 Fetch Cloudflare API

 Let’s suppose you are using Cloudflare to manage your domain name.
-If not, just migrate to it!
-We will need Global API Key, which can be viewed in settings -> API Tokens tab.
+We will need a API Token (not global key), which can be created in settings -> API Tokens tab.

 3.2.
 Setup ACME DNS challenges

-If you see a certificate entry shown in “certificates” block with valid expired date, you are all set!
+.
+After that, click save and wait for a few minutes for certificate validation.
+If you see a certificate entry with valid expired date, you are all set!

 4. Install Nextcloud